Resistance-Lab/resistancelab_site/_news/2021-02-25-no-more-tasers-panel.md

 If you want to ask our panel a question in person or by text, [please fill in this form.](https://forms.gle/B6H7FCpAJBNocjGh8)

-_[Sign up on Eventbrite](https://www.eventbrite.co.uk/e/no-more-tasers-live-panel-discussion-tickets-142893601609) if you'd like to get reminders!_
+_[Sign up on Eventbrite](https://www.eventbrite.co.uk/e/no-more-tasers-live-panel-discussion-tickets-142893601609) if you'd like to get reminders!
+Want to share this event with your friends?
+Here's a [square](/assets/images/posts/no-more-tasers/no-more-tasers-square.png) and [wide](/assets/images/posts/no-more-tasers/no-more-tasers-wide.png) e-flyer._

 ### Panel